Resize Text: |

 Expand All | Collapse All

 A1.
-An SMC registered doctor who wishes to perform aesthetic procedures must ensure that they meet the requirements as stated in the Guidelines on Aesthetic Practices (for Doctors)(“Guidelines”) besides complying with any other rules/conditions tied to their registration.
+An SMC-registered doctor who wishes to perform aesthetic procedures must ensure that he/she meets the requirements as stated in the Guidelines on Aesthetic Practices for Doctors (2016 Edition) besides complying with any other rules/conditions tied to his/her registration.

 Q2.
-Can I check if non-doctors can perform medical aesthetic procedures?
+Can I check if non-doctors can perform aesthetic procedures?

 A3.
 Yes.
 Please refer to the current list of accredited COC Courses for more information.

 Q4.
-There do not seem to be accredited COC courses for certain Table 1 aesthetic procedures, what can I do if I wish to obtain a COC for such procedures?
+There does not seem to be accredited Certificate of Competence (COC) courses for certain aesthetic procedures under Table 1.
+What can I do if I wish to obtain a COC for such procedures?

 A4.
-SMC registered doctors who wish to seek verification of COC for non-accredited courses which they have attended can make an application to the Aesthetic Practice Oversight Committee (“APOC”) using this form.
-Before making an application, applicants should ensure that all requirements listed in the General Criteria for Certificate of Competence Course Accreditation have been met.
+SMC-registered doctors who wish to seek verification of COC for non-accredited courses which they have attended can submit an application to the Aesthetic Practice Oversight Committee (“APOC”) using this form.
+Before submitting an application, applicants should ensure that all requirements listed in the General Criteria for Certificate of Competence Course Accreditation have been met.

-Applicants are also reminded that until they receive confirmation from the APOC that the course is an accredited COC course, they should not perform the procedure.
+Applicants are also reminded that until they receive confirmation from the APOC that the certificate obtained from the non-accredited course is a valid COC, they are not to perform the procedure.

 Q5.
-Is there any way I can perform an aesthetic procedure that is not listed on either Table 1 or Table 2 of the Guidelines on Aesthetic Practices (for Doctors)?
+Is there any way I can perform an aesthetic procedure that is not listed on either Table 1 or Table 2 of the Guidelines on Aesthetic Practices for Doctors (2016 Edition)?

 A5.
-SMC registered doctors who wish to perform non-listed procedures should make an application to the APOC for the classification of the said procedure under Table 1 or Table 2 using the prescribed Non-Listed Aesthetic Procedures application form.
+SMC-registered doctors who wish to perform non-listed procedures should submit an application to the APOC for the classification of the said procedure under Table 1 or Table 2 using the prescribed Non-Listed Aesthetic Procedures application form.

-Such an application should be supported by at least three key scientific papers in the English language which support the procedure in question.
+The application should include at least three key scientific papers (in the English language) which support the procedure in question.
 The APOC will then decide whether the procedure in question ought to be considered for possible classification.

 General Enquiries